KunwooLeeKay/emg2qwerty/README.md

 | Conformer v1                                       |         |         |         |         |         |         |
 | New LM module @Dhivya                              |         |         |         |         |         |         |

-Note.
-All results are averaged across subjects.
+Note: All results are averaged across subjects.
 Offline inference = Acausal (±900ms past / ±100ms future).
 Online inference = Causal (1000ms past-only)

 > TODO - Add results + be clear about configs for each.
 Ideally, we need to have a separate config for each.